Your cookie preferences

 Woman draught-proofing a door

-British homes can be very draughty, and even more heat is lost during windy weather, both through the increase in draughts and because of the cooling effect of wind blowing past walls and roofs.
+British homes can be very draughty, and even more heat is lost during windy weather.
+This is both through the increase in draughts and because of the cooling effect of wind blowing past walls and roofs.

-The Energy Saving Trust states that you can save up to £50 — or 10% — on your annual heating bill by draught proofing.
+The Energy Saving Trust reckons you can save up to £40 on your annual heating bill by draught proofing.

 10 top draught-proofing tips

-Here's a list of places where draughts occur, and what measures you can take to prevent them.
+From keyholes to loft hatches, we've compiled a list of the most common places where draughts occur — and how to prevent them.

 1. Along the top and bottom of skirting boards - use sealant to fill the gaps.